HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_contentsource_api.md

 If you want to configure content sources for a virtual portal or for an alternate context root, you must adjust the `aclLookupPath` to match you target portal.

-Below are some example configurations:
+See the following sample configurations:

 | Portal | Context root | `aclLookupPath` |
 | --- | --- | --- |